trungleviet-agilityio/backend-training/database-learning/practice/docs/mission_statement.md

 ### 4.1.
 Functional Requirements
 - [ ] All series and episodes can be tracked from creation to completion
-- [ ] Employee roles and participation are accurately recorded
+- [ ] Actor and director participation is accurately recorded
+- [ ] Multi-series participation is properly managed
-- [ ] Multi-channel transmissions are properly managed
+- [ ] Episode transmissions are tracked with timing information
 - [ ] Business rules are enforced automatically
-- [ ] Reports can be generated efficiently
+- [ ] Required queries can be executed efficiently

 ### 4.2.
 Performance Requirements
 - [ ] Database supports concurrent access by multiple users